Comparisons12 min read

 Is my money safe at both Fidelity and Charles Schwab?

 Yes.
-Both are SIPC-insured up to $500,000 and carry additional excess coverage on top of that.
+Both are SIPC-insured up to $500,000 and carry additional excess coverage.
 Both are regulated by the SEC and FINRA, and neither has experienced a significant customer account security breach.
-Your money is as safe at either as it can realistically be at any brokerage — this is not a factor that should drive your decision between the two.
+Your money is as safe at either as it can realistically be at any brokerage — this shouldn't be a deciding factor.

 What happened to TD Ameritrade — is it fully part of Schwab now?